bluek8s/kubedirector/doc/backup-and-restore.md

 #### BACKUP CONFIGURATION

 The main configuration necessary to support kdcluster backup-and-restore is to set the "backupClusterStatus" property to true in your kd-global-config resource.
+The default is false.
 ```yaml
     backupClusterStatus: true
 ```